Mental Health and Wellbeing Partnership for BaNES, Swindon and Wiltshire

 We offer a range of support services to help people manage their mental health and wellbeing, including:

-- Access Community Mental Health – Community-based teams who work alongside people to help them find ways of improving and managing their mental health, focusing on their unique strengths and interests.
+• Access Community Mental Health – Community-based teams who work alongside people with moderate to severe mental health needs to help them find ways of improving and managing their mental health, focusing on their unique strengths and interests.

-- Physical Health Check Coordination for people with SMI – Supporting people experiencing serious mental health challenges to access physical health checks and improve their physical health.
+• Physical Health Check Coordination for people on the SMI register – Supporting people experiencing serious mental health challenges to access physical health checks and improve their physical health.

 Find community mental health services in: